dojo/docs/dijit/Menu.rst

 .. contents::
     :depth: 2

-A Menu widget

 Introduction
 ============

-The Menu widget is used for three types of menus:

-  * context menu, typically otherwise known as a right-click or popup menu
+The Menu widget is used for context menus, otherwise known as a right-click or popup menus.
-  * drop down menu from :ref:`dijit.form.ComboButton <dijit/form/ComboButton>`, :ref:`dijit.form.DropDownButton <dijit/form/DropDownButton>`, and :ref:`dijit.MenuBar <dijit/MenuBar>` widgets.
-  * statically positioned menu on the screen, typically a left-hand-side navigation menu

-MenuItem widgets are the actual items in the menu.
-The PopupMenuItem is like a MenuItem, but displays a submenu or other widget to the right.
-A PopupMenuItem always has two child nodes: a tag with the displayed label (usually in a SPAN tag), and a widget to be popped up, typically a dijit.Menu widget.
+Previously Menu was also used for drop-down menus, but that functionality has been split off to the :ref:`dijit.DropDownMenu <dijit/form/DropDownMenu>` widget.

+Since Menu extends :ref:`dijit.DropDownMenu <dijit/form/DropDownMenu>`, consult that page for general documentation about the children of Menu, etc.

 Examples
 ========